 Kidney transplant patients at UAB can expect comprehensive, collaborative, and compassionate pre- and post-transplant care from an experienced, multidisciplinary team of specialists that includes surgeons, nephrologists, nurses, transplant coordinators, pharmacists, mental health professionals, and transplant social workers.
 Our highly skilled, dedicated surgeons and nephrologists are recognized leaders in their field, and UAB is a major training center for transplant surgeons and nephrologists now serving at some of the nation’s best medical centers.
 Transplant recipients initially are cared for in our dedicated transplant step-down unit within our main kidney transplant ward, which is continuously staffed by a dedicated transplant nursing team, and our 22-bed surgical intensive care unit is available when needed.

 In 1988, UAB performed the region’s first simultaneous pancreas-kidney (SPK) transplant, a surgical advance that now is the accepted treatment for many patients with end-stage kidney disease caused by insulin-dependent (type 1) diabetes and often enables recipients to live a fuller life, free of chronic insulin use.
-Since this pioneering achievement, almost 300 patients have received this innovative surgery at UAB.
+Since this pioneering achievement, hundreds of patients have received this innovative surgery at UAB.

 UAB Kidney Chain

 High-tech medicine and human kindness combine in UAB’s ongoing kidney chain, a series of transplant surgeries that have given an ever-growing number of people a new lease on life.
 The chain is now the nation’s longest ever.
 Read more about the UAB Kidney Chain.

 UAB Living Donor Navigator Program